Deferred Adjudication / Pretrial Diversion

 Questions About Pretrial Diversion?
 Ask an Attorney

 Receiving pretrial diversion of your charges requires some delicate negotiation with the prosecution, and sometimes the judge.
-The assistance of a qualified attorney can be critical to getting the deal you need since lawyers often understand the arguments that are most compelling in your jurisdiction or even to an individual judge or prosecutor.
-Don't delay; call a local defense attorney today.
+Help from a qualified attorney can be critical to getting the deal you need to avoid a criminal conviction.
+Don't put the decision off any longer and call a local defense attorney today.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help